 Additional readings will be posted on the reading list on the UCLearn (Canvas) site.

-Students are expected to listen to lectures and attend tutorials regularly.
+Students are expected to listen to lectures and attend workshops regularly.

 Required IT skills